halfer/spiderling-utils/README.md

 		}
 	}

+Spiderling Utils contains its own working example of a configuration file featuring a listener, [see here](https://github.com/halfer/spiderling-utils/blob/master/phpunit.xml).

 If you wish, you can create a simple routing PHP script.
 The purpose of this is to connect the web server to your app, making small interventions to: